EleanorNB/Vertex/Spec/TAB_DEC.md

 A segmented binary format for straightforward linking and loading.

 ## Structure
-A TAB file has the following structure, not including the file header:
+A TAB file has the following structure, not including the file header (**FIXME**: this representation does not encode table length in entries):
 * Metatable (M)
   - arch Mo:b (32), OS Mo:b (32), ABI Mo:b (32)
   - extern table Mo:b (32), import table Mo:b (32)